PVSSukeerthi/GGH_round2/README.md

 3. Parsing the output and storing the extracted features in a CSV file.

 ### 3. Data Augmentation using GANs
-Since the dataset is small, we use **Generative Adversarial Networks (GANs)** to create synthetic data points, improving model accuracy.
+Since the dataset is small, I used **Generative Adversarial Networks (GANs)** to create synthetic data points, improving model accuracy.
 The GAN generates realistic feature sets to expand the dataset.

 ### 4. Machine Learning Model Training
-We tested multiple models:
+I tested multiple models:
 - **Neural Networks**: Required high computation.
-- **Random Forest**: Performed well but had limitations.
+- **Random Forest**: Performed Ill but had limitations.
 - **XGBoost**: Provided the best accuracy and was chosen as the final model.

 ### 5. Prediction and Evaluation